U.S. stocks, dollar sluggish, all eyes on Fed meet this week - Up News Info

 The dollar has gained nearly 4% from a low on May 25 as an improving U.S. economy bolstered the outlook for the Fed to start paring asset purchases as early as this year.

 Bond markets have remained remarkably untroubled by the prospect of eventual tapering.
-Yields on U.S. 10-year notes have fallen for four weeks in a row – they slipped to a low of 1.221% on Monday before edging back up to 1.272%.
+Yields on U.S. 10-year notes have fallen for four weeks in a row – they slipped to a low of 1.221% on Monday before rebounding to 1.2946%.

 Oil prices reversed earlier losses, buoyed by views that a tight supply for the rest of the year will support prices.